Do I Need a Merchant Account to use Paypal?

 What’s the difference?

-Services like PayPal, stripe and Square are what’s called payment facilitators (PayFacs) or payment aggregators.
+Services like PayPal, Stripe, and Square are what are called payment facilitators (PayFacs) or payment aggregators.
 They have a master merchant account and charge their customers also called sub merchants a fee to use it.

 Only a bank can offer you a merchant bank account, which is usually called just a merchant account.

-However, PayPal works absolutely fine for sole traders and many small businesses especially in the startup phase.
+However, PayPal works absolutely fine for sole traders and many small businesses, especially in the startup phase.
 It has gained a good reputation and has improved a lot over the years.
+However, knowing the PayPal merchant account requirements prior to applying can save you time and money.

-Unlike banks, who investigate every application for a financial service before granting it, PayFacs allow businesses to sign up and start using the payment services immediately.
+Unlike banks, which investigate every application for a financial service before granting it, PayFacs allows businesses to sign up and start using the payment services immediately.

-It’s only later that they look at a business and perhaps freeze its account if it does not not meet their initial criteria or if it is operating in any risky or even illegal manner.
+It’s only later that they look at a business and perhaps freeze its account if it does not meet their initial criteria or if it is operating in any risky or even illegal manner.
+This is why is it extremely important to know the PayPal merchant account requirements ahead of time.

-PayPal is technically a merchant account.
-When you use a service like PayPal, you are utilizing their merchant account as part of the deal.
-Perfect for shopping carts, online invoicing and online payments.
+PayPal is technically a merchant account, but different.
+When you use a service like PayPal, you are utilizing their master merchant account as part of the deal.
+Perfect for small businesses looking for shopping carts, online invoicing, and online payments.

 Any business can become a PayPal merchant for payment processing.
 And therefore PayPal considers that those businesses have a “PayPal merchant account”.